Ragiri/Ragiri/README.md

 Actually I do Typescript/Javascript and Php

 I like doing C# with Unity or C++ with Unreal <br />
-I work with JavaScript during my permanent contract with my company
+I work with JavaScript and Php during my permanent contract with my company

 Sometime I like using SFML or OpenGl when working with C++ or C <br />